A Caveat and Affiliates

-In what temperature does it thrive best?
+10. At what temperature does the elephant ear plant thrive best?

 I know I keep mentioning that elephant ears are tropical plants, but it’s crucial to understand how to take care of elephant ears indoors.
 Because they are tropical plants, they love the heat like no other!
 Temperatures below 50 degrees Fahrenheit can be detrimental to the growth and survival of your plant.

 Additionally, just because they love the heat doesn’t mean you can place them under the sun for too long.
 In case you missed it, I mentioned here how much light your plant needs.
 Direct sunlight will cause browning in different areas of your plant!

 Some Cautions When Creating an Elephant Ear Plant Indoor Garden

 Elephant ear plants are very invasive, and they will not hesitate to take over your garden!
 Thus, if you’re planting them indoors, make sure you put them in a container by themselves.
 Or they will devour your other plants.
 Since they are big, they can also hide other plants from the sun, which is not good.